selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 <img src="../../../img/maixpy_m5stickv/backup-options-125.png" align="right">
 <img src="../../../img/maixpy_amigo/backup-options-150.png" align="right">

 This will open a new submenu with the following options to backup your mnemonic.
+If you set a [printer driver](../../settings/#driver), it will also give the option to print the backup!

 <div style="clear: both"></div>